Gravitational effects in birefringent quantum electrodynamics: Quantization and renormalization of general linear electrodynamics

-Moreover, one requires that the non-relativistic potential of a charged particle in a quasi-static and uniform electric field, obtained by means of the Born approximation, is the renormalized electric charge in the on-shell scheme times the electrostatic potential of the external field.
+The on-shell renormalization of the vertex is achieved by requiring that the non-relativistic potential of a charged particle in a quasi-static and uniform electric field, obtained by means of the Born approximation, is the renormalized electric charge in the on-shell scheme times the electrostatic potential of the external field.
 This is obtained by imposing the condition

-on the proper vertex in renormalized perturbation theory.
-By virtue of the Ward identity~(\ref{Ward-identity-vertex-fermion-self-energy}), the above condition is satisfied as long as $Z_e^{\, \text{o.s.}}=\big( Z_A^{\, \text{o.s.}}\big)^{-1/2}$.
-Thus, the proper vertex does not contain any new information for the renormalization of the theory, and we need to consider only the one-loop radiative corrections to the propagators.
+on the proper vertex in renormalized perturbation theory, i.e., with the counterterms included.
+By virtue of the Ward identity~(\ref{Ward-identity-vertex-fermion-self-energy}), the above condition is satisfied as long as $Z_e^{\, \text{o.s.}}=\big( Z_A^{\, \text{o.s.}}\big)^{-1/2}$, from which follows that the renormalization constant for the vertex is $Z_\psi^{\, \text{o.s.}} Z_e^{\, \text{o.s.}} \big( Z_A^{\, \text{o.s.}}\big)^{1/2}=Z_\psi^{\, \text{o.s.}}$.
+Thus, for the purpose of renormalizing the vertex, it is enough to compute the renormalization constant of the fermion wave function $Z_\psi^{\, \text{o.s.}}$.
+In practice, one needs to consider the fermion self energy in renormalized perturbation theory and impose the on-shell condition that the ensuing fermion propagator has a pole in the physical mass with a residue of 1.
+This translates into the two conditions